|

 Kerry Cullinan’s

-– rejected for publication because ‘the debate has run
+publication because ‘the debate has run its course’,

 and other newspapers